Cholmes24/JID-0338/README.md

        * If that does not fix the problem, then locate the my.ini file which should be in the ProgramData\MySQL\MySQL Server 5.7 on your main drive.

-       * Open the configuration file and add the lines that follow underneath the corresponding headers:
+       * Open the my.ini configuration file and change the following lines under the corresponding headers to ensure the character set and authentication plug settings match.

             Header: `[client]`